-Note – Deadline to pay for Add-ons is March17.
-Services must be used by September 30, 2021 unless other arrangements are made to extend the time.
+Note – Deadline to pay for Add-ons is April 15th.
+Services must be used by October 30, 2023 unless other arrangements are made to extend the time.

 Due to limited class size and first come/first serve nature of the class space, payments are non-refundable.

+Questions?
 Contact Rhonda McKnight at email@example.com with all questions.
 Include “Writing Workshop” in the subject of the email to ensure you receive a prompt response.
-Include details about the classes you want to take.

 Here are some things I’ve learned and some books I’d recommend: